Powder glass beads: Meteyi beads

 Meteyi beads were made by the Ashanti people of Ghana.
 Longitudinal seams that can often be observed on these beads give evidence that they were made in horizontal molds.
 Meteyi beads are often ellipsoid in cross section and they have a rough surface on the side which touched the bottom of the mold during firing.
 They can be opaque yellow, and more rarely, green, blue or white, with stripe decorations in combinations of blue, yellow, white or red.
 Manufacture ceased during the 1940s.

 Ateyun beads

 Another West African people known to produce powder glass beads are the Yoruba from Nigeria.
 Beads from their production differ technically from typical Ghanaian powder glass beads in that they are not made in molds and in the wet-core technique.
 Finely crushed glass is moistened with water and shaped by hand.
 The perforations are made before the beads are fired, using a pointed tool.
-So-called Ateyun beads were made in different shapes but always in red, to imitate real Mediterranean coral.
+Ateyun beads were made in different shapes but always in red, to imitate real Mediterranean coral.
 Genuine coral was rare, but very much sought after and highly valued by the Yoruba people.
 Yoruba bead makers made their own imitations at more affordable prices.